The Role of the World Coatings Council in Advocacy and Policy

-In 2018, the council (then known as IPPIC) again reaffirmed its 2009 policy statement and updated it to reflect new global developments by the LPA:
+In 2019, the World Coatings Council reaffirmed its 2009 policy statement and updated it to reflect new global developments by the LPA:

 “WCC notes the long-standing effectiveness of lead-use restrictions that are already in place in many jurisdictions around the world and recommends their widespread adoption by authorities not currently regulating the use of lead in paint and printing ink.
 To this end, IPPIC supports the UN’s Lead Paint Alliance “Model Law”, as a useful starting point for both government and industry to collaborate on developing restrictions that ensure widespread and verifiable compliance.”

-As the LPA continues its efforts to address lead use in paint and coatings, the council also anticipates working with other LPA partners to assist in industry implementation efforts to ensure widespread and verifiable compliance.
+As the LPA continues its efforts to address lead use in paint and coatings, the World Coatings Council also anticipates working with other LPA partners to assist in industry implementation efforts to ensure widespread and verifiable compliance.